 The Health Services Center provides highquality health care and health education to the University community.
-Registered nurses are available 24 hours a day, seven days a week, during the semester; during semester breaks and throughout the summer, registered nurses are available during daytime hours Monday through Friday.
+Registered nurses are available 24-hours a day, seven days a week, during the semester; during semester breaks and throughout the summer, registered nurses are available during daytime hours Monday through Friday.
 Appointments with the University physicians are made through the Health Services Center.
-The Health Services Center is located in Waldo Hall, (516) 877-6000.
+The Health Services Center is located in Waldo Hall, (516) 877-6000, students.adelphi.edu/sa/hs.